Treeki/CMap/doc/architecture.markdown

 from every patch file used in a specific space (eg. all items or all floors) are loaded into `CShapePool`.

+`CShapeIndexer` deals with the inconsistent mapping between the shape numbers you can see in maps/DS/etc and the actual ShapePool shape that's pulled up.
+It also holds a list of choosable shapes, which is used by `CShapeModel`.

+The base indexer class is used by items, floors and effects (but only by the shape pickers).
+The subclasses `CWallShapeIndexer` and `CRegionShapeIndexer` are used by walls and regions respectively and also handle the image number mappings for CMapWidget, in addition to the shape picker stuff.

-`CShapeModel` is a Qt model used by `CShapePicker`, which maps to one `CShapePool`.
-(However, it doesn't map 1:1 with the shape numbers there: walls and regions both require special handling.
-What a pain.)
+`CShapeModel` is a Qt model used by `CShapePicker`, which maps to one `CShapeIndexer` and `CShapePool`.
+It just takes the list of pickable shapes provided by `CShapeIndexer` and makes it usable in Qt's model/view stuff.

-`CPatchContext` stores a palette, and shape pools for the five shape types used by maps.
+`CPatchContext` stores a palette, shape pools and indexers for the five shape types used by maps.

 Map